Raffaella07/HNLBparkingNANO/README.md

 # nanoAOD producer customized for BParking analysis

-The focus is on RK/K*/phi analyses.
+The focus is on HNL analyses.

 ## Getting started